Our Programs – For Organizations

 Capacity Grants for CBOs

+Immigrant communities account for one third of the residents in the County of Los Angeles.
+Their cultural and economic contributions vibrantly illuminate neighborhoods and make up the social fabric across the County of Los Angeles.
 Making up nearly half of the workforce in the County, immigrant communities were hit the hardest in during the COVID-19 pandemic; in 2022, funded by the American Rescue Plan Act, the Office of Immigrant Affairs, launched The Capacity Strengthening Grants for Immigrant-focused CBOS Initiative.

 In its first year, the Initiative awarded, $1.5 million in grants to a cohort of 10 immigrant-focused CBOs focused on helping immigrants and their families recover from the COVID-19 pandemic through various capacity building projects.
+Learn about the first cohort here

+In its second year, the Initiative awarded, $3.15 million in grants to a cohort of 21 community-based organizations (CBOs) to provide case management services to support successful legal outcomes for immigrants.
 The Initiative adopted new objectives to fill gaps in services for immigrant communities following the COVID-19 pandemic including increased trauma-informed case management training, public benefits and safety net program navigation and legal representation to ensure access to vital services through the grantees for immigrant communities disproportionally impacted by the COVID-19 pandemic.
-Learn about the second cohort here.
+Learn about the second cohort here

 Represent LA